circleci/circleci-docs/jekyll/_cci2/workspaces.md

 Workspaces are stored for up to 15 days.
 Workspaces are not shared between pipelines, and the only way to access a workspace once the workflow has completed is if the workflow is rerun within the 15 day window.

+## Workspaces and runner network charges

+When using self-hosted runners there is a network and storage usage limit included in your plan.
+Once your usage exceeds your limit, charges will apply, based on your accrued overages.
+The GB allotment only applies to outbound traffic from CircleCI.
+Traffic within CircleCI is unlimited.
+Also you will see no egress traffic or charges for any runners deployed within AWS `us-east-1`.

+Restoring caches and workspaces to self-hosted runners results in network egress.
+To view your network egress usage select **Plan** from the app sidebar, then **Plan Usage** and select the **Network** tab.
+Here you will find a breakdown of your network usage for the billing period broken down by object type: cache, testresult, artifact, workspace.

+Your network overage GB/TB can be multiplied by 420 credits to estimate total monthly costs.
+For example, 2 GB-Months overage x 420 credits = 840 credits ($.50).

+For more on storage and networking, see the [Persisting Data]({{site.baseurl}}/2.0/persist-data) guide.

 ## See also
 {: #see-also }
 {:.no_toc}